THE LACEMAKER'S SECRET

 The Lacemaker's Secret includes photos of historic objects and places mentioned in the story, plus a locations map, and cast of characters.

-This story is widely available as a 408-page trade paperback, a 547-page large print hardcover, and in Kindle and Adobe EPUB3 ebook formats.
+This story is available as a 408-page trade paperback, a 547-page large print hardcover, and in Kindle and Adobe EPUB3 ebook formats.

 |WHERE TO BUY|

 What Others Are Saying